-If you’re thinking about buying your first home, you’ve probably come across plenty of articles and experts telling you that there’s a lot to think about before you actually buy.
+If you’re thinking about buying or building your first home, you’ve probably come across plenty of articles and experts telling you that there’s a lot to think about before you actually buy.
 It’s true, and the amount of work, research and consideration you put into this purchase should not be overlooked.

 You’ll need to think about locations and layouts.
 Apartment or house, bedrooms and bathrooms, car spaces and council rates — it can all become overwhelming.
 Try as you might, you’ll probably overlook a few details in all of the excitement, and that’s ok.
 Buying your first home isn’t necessarily buying your forever home.